-If you do move forward with a loan, it’s important to familiarize yourself with loan principal.
+If you accept a business loan offer, you must familiarize yourself with the loan principal first.
 In this post, we’ll take a closer look at what a business loan principal is, how it works, and where to find it.

-Generally speaking, your loan balance will be made up of your principal and any interest charges accrued on it.
-Therefore, even if your loan principal is $40,000 initially, interest may make your balance higher.
-As you repay your loan, your principal will go down.
-Once you’ve repaid the loan completely, you’ll be left with a principal of $0.
+Generally, your loan balance will comprise your principal and any interest charges.
+Therefore, interest may increase your balance even if your loan principal is $40,000 initially.
+As you reduce the amount of your loan balance, your principal will go down.
+Once you’ve repaid the original amount, you’ll be left with a principal of $0.

 Loan Principal vs. Loan Interest

-Your loan principal will be a dollar amount whereas your interest will be a percentage.
-So, what will your interest be?
-It’ll depend on your business credit history as well as your lender’s unique policies.
+Your loan principal will be a dollar amount, whereas your interest will be a percentage.
+Therefore, your amount of interest owed will depend on your business credit history and your lender’s unique policies.

-In most cases, a higher credit score and stronger credit history leads to a lower interest rate.
-Therefore, it’s wise to build good credit before you take out a business loan.
+In most cases, a higher credit score and stronger credit history lead to a lower interest rate.
+Therefore, you should build good credit before you take out a business loan.

 How Does a Business Loan Principal Work?

 Let’s go back to the $40,000 equipment loan example mentioned previously.
 While your initial loan principal in this scenario is $40,000, your business loan lender will charge you an annual interest rate of 6 percent.